ericmuckley/laser_triggering/README.md

 * The user may also determine whether the instument can be identified by the PC using Windows Device Manager or National Instruments Measurement & Automation Explorer (NI MAX).

 ### Connecting to LightField
 To acquire Raman spectra using Princeton Instruments LightField software, LightField must be opened from the GUI by clicking **Launch LightField**.
+The Princeton Instruments laser and monochromator must be powered on.
 Once LightField loads, the user should load the LightField experiment called **Default Python Experiment**.
 After the experiment is loaded, settings can be modified in LightField.
-Raman spectra can be acquired by clicking the **Acquire Raman spectrum*** button the the GUI.
+Raman spectra can be acquired by clicking the **Acquire Raman spectrum*** button on the *Laser triggering* user interface.

 ### Connecting to the SRS DG645 digital delay generator
 The application is set up to trigger pulses from the SRS DG645 using the A-B output.
 So when using the SRS DG645 as an external trigger for an auxilary laser, connect the DG645 *A-B output* to the laser *external trigger* input.